Flipajs/FERDA/README.md

 `AttributeError: 'Vertex' object has no attribute 'in_neighbors'`

-- upgrade Graph-tool to version > 2.26
+- solution: upgrade Graph-tool to version > 2.26

+`OpenCV Error: Assertion failed (chunk.m_size <= 0xFFFF)`

+- opencv 3.4.1 introduced the issue https://github.com/opencv/opencv/issues/11126
+- solution: downgrade opencv to version 3.3.1 or upgrade to opencv with the mentioned issue solved

 ## Team